Desmond G. Higgins: Awards and honours

 Higgins was elected a Fellow of the International Society for Computational Biology (ISCB) in 2015.
 He was awarded the Kimura Motoo Award in 2016 for his contributions to the advancement of evolutionary biology and molecular phylogeny.
 In 2018, Higgins received the Benjamin Franklin Award for open access in the life sciences.
+In March 2023, Higgins was awarded the Lennart Philipson Award in recognition of his major contributions towards enabling bioinformatics technologies based on multiple sequence alignment.